22 Best Examples for Java Developer Resume (Expert Tips)

 Don’t use negative phrases

-Avoid using negative phrases in your resume, even when referring to problems with previous projects or employers.
+Avoid using negative phrases, even when referring to problems with previous projects or employers.
 Instead, focus on the solutions or positive side of such occurrences.

 You must write “improved efficiency” instead of “reduced inefficiency”.